Attention: You have 2 alternative for the first part to Sandviken, before you are going forward to Hovin.

 Nature of the path: Gravel paths, good forest paths and steep, uneven paths, safety required

-Sandvika, is a farm complex surrounded by forest directly on Tinnsjø and about 10 km away from Hovin.
-According to the 1900 census, there were 11 people living in Sandvika.
+Sandviken, is a farm complex surrounded by forest directly on Tinnsjø and about 10 km away from Hovin.
+According to the 1900 census, there were 11 people living in Sandviken.
 The village was inhabited until about 1920/30 all year round and then abandoned.

 It is one of the typical places in Norway, which were mainly accessible from the water.
 Through the forest it has only been accessible via the old “Kjerrevei” (carriage path), which you will walk.
 Today, the main house is used only in autumn during the hunting season and the rest around it decays.